Uttar Pradesh: The Heartland of India

 - Secondary Education: Private schools play an increasingly important role.

-- UP Board Examinations: Lakhs of students appear every year for Class 10 and 12.
+- UP Board Examinations: Lakhs of students appear for Class 10 and 12 every year.
 UP Board is one of the largest education boards in India.

 Major Universities and Educational Institutions

-- Banaras Hindu University (BHU), Varanasi: One of India’s largest and most prestigious universities.
+- Banaras Hindu University (BHU), Varanasi: India’s largest and most prestigious university.

 - Aligarh Muslim University (AMU), Aligarh: Renowned for excellence in science, humanities, literature, and arts.